What is the best healthy meal replacement? What is the healthiest meal replacement and are meal replacements even healthy to start with?

-A question in many people’s minds and probably one with not a simple answer.
-However, organic and natural meal replacement shakes will likely be up there, since they provide all the benefits of a complete food but from real food ingredients.
+Perhaps, organic and natural meal replacement shakes will likely be up there since they provide all the benefits of complete food but from real food ingredients.

-This means, that there is no processed or artificial ingredients in the shakes; and thus they are the closest there is to “real food”, but complete (in terms of nutrition).
+This means, that there are no processed or artificial ingredients in the shakes; and thus they are the closest there is to “real food”, but complete (in terms of nutrition).

 Before we move on, I want to make clear that not all natural meal replacements are organic certified.